theosotr/cynthia/README.md

 * `.cynthia/sessions/<Session Name>/<Query ID>/query.aql`:
   The AQL query in human readable format.
 * `.cynthia/sessions/<Session Name>/<Query ID>/query.aql.json`:
   The AQL query in JSON format.
-This is what `Cynthia` understands.
+This is the format that `Cynthia` expects as input when replaying an AQL query.
 * `.cynthia/sessions/<Session Name>/<Query ID>/<orm>/`:
   This directory contains all ORM-specific files for executing the ORM queries written in ORM named `<orm>`.